olihw/viagogo-test/README.md

 # viagogo-test

 Written in Javascript as makes sense considering it is a front-end developer role.
 Therefore is just a simple HTML file to download and open in browser.
+Enter the x and y coordinates into the input field and click Search.

 Assumptions:
 - Seed data is created with between 0 to 2 tickets for each event.